-Malé, 2ndMay 2019: Dhiraagu in partnership with the United Nations Development Programme (UNDP) has partnered to implement two key projects under the Sustainable Development Goal (SDG) 13: Climate Action.
+Malé, 2ndMay 2019: Dhiraagu in partnership with the United Nations Development Programme (UNDP) has announced to implement two key projects under the Sustainable Development Goal (SDG) 13: Climate Action.

 The two key projects are “Drones for Resilience” and “Film for Change Climate Edition”